 Our group had a chance to check out this lovely house before enjoying a catered dinner.
 If you rent this house you will feel far removed from civilization – at least in winter as its tucked away from the main village, with the tenth fairway of the Clear Lake Golf Course as a backdrop.

-Within the park there is also the option of the Lake House Boutique Hotel – our go to spot for meals.
-It’s on the main street and if the rooms are anything like the food you’ll be in for a treat.
+Within the park there is also the option of the Lake House Boutique Hotel– our go to spot for meals.
+It’s on the main street of the park and if the rooms are anything like the food, you’ll be in for a treat.

 Just outside of the park is the Elkhorn Resort, Spa & Conference Centre situated on a knoll overlooking horseback stables.
 We enjoyed a comfortable stay here one night – as well as excellent meals.